Can Vitamin D Deficiency Cause Hair Loss?

 How to increase your vitamin D levels

-The best way is with a combination of diet, exposure to sunlight, and to only use supplementation during the winter as this is a vitamin that you can take too much of.
+The best way is with a combination of diet, exposure to sunlight, and to only use supplementation during the winter as please be aware that this is a vitamin that you can take too much of.

-Vitamin D is very important for bone health, and has also been linked with immune function and protection against cancer and recommended maximum daily amount for supplements is 10mcg and usually the amount in a good nutritional supplement will provide enough for most people’s needs.
+The recommended maximum daily amount for supplements is 10-20mcg and usually the amount in a good nutritional supplement will provide enough for most people’s needs.

 Foods high in vitamin D